Odette Dynasty O’Hara

 Sabrina: I can see that.

-Michael: One of the hugest shifts and one of the biggest internal conflicts I have, is the fact I cannot go into a space and truly be able to serve and feel comfortable and welcoming predominantly because people have attuned themselves, especially new entertainers, attune themselves to make it about them.
-When again, it has zero to do with me and it has everything to do with who I’m serving.
-And I think that’s one of the biggest frustrations I have, is we’re expected now as entertainers to be catty, to be backstabbing, to be all of that and that’s–I refuse to do that.
-I have no time for that.
+Michael: Um, one of the hugest shifts and one of the, the biggest internal conflicts I have is the fact I cannot go into a space and truly be able to serve and feel comfortable and welcoming predominantly because people have attuned themselves… and especially new entertainers, attuned themselves to make it about them.
+When again, it has zero to do with me and has everything to do with who I’m serving.
+And I think that’s one of the biggest frustrations I have, is we are expected now, as entertainers, to be catty, to be backstabbing, to be all of that.
+And that’s…

 Sabrina: Right.